Cocktail d'amore (Mahmood song)

-"Cocktail d'amore" is a song by Italian singer Mahmood.
-It was released as a digital download and for streaming on 3 November 2023 by Island Records and Universal Music.
+"Cocktail d'amore" is a song co-written and recorded by Italian singer Mahmood.
+It was released for digital download and streaming on 3 November 2023 by Island Records and Universal Music Group as the lead single from the singer's third studio album Nei letti degli altri.

 The song was written by Alessandro Mahmoud, Alessandro Buongiorno, Charlie Charles, Francesco Fugazza and Marcello Grilli, and produced by Dardust.

 The official cover of the single was created by Belgian artist Frederik Heyman.

 Music video

 A music video to accompany the release of "Cocktail d'amore" was first released onto YouTube on 9 November 2023.
 The video was directed by Torso and shot in Naples.